c3lang/c3c/README.md

 // have an parameterization of Stack<int>) so it would
 // be same as declaring IntStack2 an alias of IntStack

-// How to import an external function
+// Importing an external C function is straightforward
-// here it is libc's printf:
-extern fn int printf(char* format, ...);
+// here is an example of importing libc's printf: extern fn int printf(char* format, ...);

 fn void test()